Learning Action Conditions from Instructional Manuals for Instruction Understanding: Experiments and Analysis

 \subsection{Experimental Setups}

-\mypar{Data Splits.} The primary benchmark of WikiHow annotated-set is partitioned into \textbf{train (30\%)}, \textbf{development (10\%)}, and \textbf{test (60\%)} set, respectively, which gives 150, 50, and 300 data samples, to fulfill the low-resource setting.
-As Instructables.com tend to have much noisier instruction text, we mainly consider the Instructables annotated-set on a zero-shot setting where we hypothesize the models trained on WikiHow can be well-transferred.
-For the training conducted on the heuristically constructed training sets, including the second-stage self-training, we use held-out development sets split from their respective data and select the checkpoints around the convergence evaluated against them to be finetuned later on.
+\mypar{Data Splits.} The primary benchmark of WikiHow annotated-set is partitioned into \textbf{train (30\%)}, \textbf{development (10\%)}, and \textbf{test (60\%)} set, respectively, resulting in 150, 50, and 300 data samples, for low-resource setting.
+We mainly consider the Instructables annotated-set in a \textbf{zero-shot setting} where we hypothesize the models trained on WikiHow can be well-transferred to it.
+For training conducted on the heuristically constructed data, including the second-stage self-training, we use respective held-out development sets to select the checkpoints around performance convergence for finetuning.

-\mypar{Evaluation Metrics.} We ask the models to predict the relations on \textit{every} pair of text segments in a given instruction, and compute the average precision (Prec.), recall, and F-1 scores with respect to the precondition and postcondition labels respectively, across the entire test-set.
+\mypar{Evaluation Metrics.} We ask the models to predict the relations on \textit{every} pair of text segments in a given instruction, and compute the average precision (Prec.), recall, and F-1 scores separately with respect to each (pre/post) condition labels.

+\mypar{Baselines.} There is no immediate baseline we are aware of for the proposed action condition inference task.
+However, we note that~\citet{dalvi2019everything}'s dependency graph prediction on scientific procedures~\cite{mishra2018tracking} shares high-level similarities to specifically our precondition inference task.
+Our non-contextualized model (without the second-stage self-training) with \textit{only} the noun-phrase-based entity tracing heuristic resembles the KB-induced \textit{prior dependency likelihood}, $g_{kb}$, in their proposed XPAD framework.\footnote{With all entity-state-related components excluded (irrelevant to our task) and encoder replaced by RoBERTa model.}

+Beside this \textbf{\textit{adapted}-XPAD}, we also evaluate our task with (1) \textbf{probabilistic random-guess baseline} (random guesses proportional to the training-set label ratio), and (2) \textbf{zero-shot GPT-3}~\cite{brown2020language} where we prompt GPT-3 with exemplar data instances as the task definition (\textbf{contextualized}, see~\appendixref{a-sec:gpt-3} for prompts used).
+These baselines help us to set up a benchmark and justify the challenges our task poses.